bogaudio/BogaudioModules/README.md

 ![Mixers screenshot](doc/www/mixers4.png)

 Identical to MATRIX44, but with switches instead of knobs.
 All switches default to off, passing no signal.
-A single left-click sets the switch to pass voltage with unity gain.
-A second click sets the switch to pass the inverted signal (this can be disabled, as below).
-Another click sets the switch off.
+Clicking a switch sets it to pass voltage with unity gain.
+Another click sets the switch off (unless second-click inverting is on, as below).

 Note that you can pass attenuated values, by use of Rack's arbitrary parameter-entry feature: right-click a switch, and set its value from -100 to 100% (fractional percentages are allowed).
+If inverting is disabled, as below, the entry is from 0 to 100%.

 The signal inverting behavior may be set with the "Inverting" context menu options:
-  - "On second click" is the default behavior.
   - "By param entry" allows negative scale values to be set for a switch by the parameter-entry method, but clicks on a switch will just toggle between on and off.
+This is the default.
+  - "On second click" causes a click on a non-inverting but enabled switch to change to inverting; anotehr click turns it off.
   - "None" disables inverting entirely.
 This option is handy if you want to map MIDI controller buttons/pads to switches.

 Two other options, "Exclusive by rows" and "Exclusive by columns", if enabled, allow only one switch to be non-zero in a row, or column, respectively.
 Both may be on at once.
 (These options do not work well with MIDI mapping via Rack's MIDI-MAP module; this is a known issue for which there is no good solution; but see the discussion [here](https://github.com/bogaudio/BogaudioModules/issues/112) for a potential workaround.
 The same problem may apply to other parameter-mapping methods.)

+Every switch applies a bit of slew limitation when it changes values, as an anti-popping measure.

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphonic channels defined by input 1.